Estimated reading time: 10 minutes

-After a couple of seasons went past I could see the reason we needed the sealer and why other people’s drives look like a disaster zone.
+After a couple of seasons went past, I could see the reason we needed the sealer and why other people’s drives looked like a disaster zone.

-Some of the neighbours didn’t re-seal the asphalt on a regular basis, in fact, some neighbours haven’t re-sealed their driveway since we moved in five years ago.
+Some of the neighbours didn’t re-seal the asphalt regularly; in fact, some neighbours haven’t re-sealed their driveway since we moved in five years ago.

 Pros And Cons Of Asphalt Re-sealing

-The asphalt sealer will protect your drive from the elements, especially during the winter months it’s the quiet and destructive freeze-thaw cycle.
+The asphalt sealer will protect your drive from the elements, especially during winter; it’s the quiet and destructive freeze-thaw cycle.

-As soon as liquid water is absorbed into cracks in the asphalt it is for certain that when the temperature drops to below freezing the water will expand as it turns into ice.
+As soon as liquid water is absorbed into cracks in the asphalt, it is sure that when the temperature drops to below freezing, the water will expand as it turns into ice.

 It’s the expansion and contraction that opens up small cracks into large cracks and large cracks into holes in the driveway.

-Holes should be repaired by digging out the loose asphalt, vacuuming the smaller loose debris and then filling with hole repair which is essentially asphalt in a bucket.
+Holes should be repaired by digging out the loose asphalt, vacuuming the smaller loose debris, and then filling it with hole repair, essentially asphalt in a bucket.

-Another reason to re-seal your drive is that it looks clean and brand new every spring/summer and keeps the general appearance of the house up.
+Another reason to re-seal your drive is that it looks clean and brand new every spring/summer and keeps the house’s general appearance up.

-The only drawback that I can see so far is that it is money out of your budget every year or two and if you do it yourself it can be a little hard work.
+The only drawback I can see so far is that it is money out of your budget every year or two, and it can be a little hard work if you do it yourself.

-If you’re feeling particularly energetic you can do it yourself and have a variety of choices in most hardware or home renovation stores.
+If you’re feeling particularly energetic, you can do it yourself and have various choices in most hardware or home renovation stores.

-Depending on which product you buy it can be fairly cheap like this year’s product used on my driveway.
+It can be pretty cheap depending on your product, like this year’s product used on my driveway.

-I bought the Armor Coat driveway asphalt sealing product while it was on sale for $14.99 each along with a roller and a bottle of asphalt cleaner.
+I bought the Armor Coat Driveway sealing product while it was on sale for $14.99 each, along with a roller and a bottle of asphalt cleaner.

-Upon reading the instructions and mixing up the product as requested I still found it was separated in the top two or three inches and went on like water for the first roll or two.
+Upon reading the instructions and mixing up the product as requested, I found it was separated in the top two or three inches and went on like water for the first roll or two.

-Fortunately, thee product did get better but I had to continue stirring and mixing it every so often so it wouldn’t separate anymore.
+Fortunately, the product improved, but I had to continue stirring and mixing it occasionally so it wouldn’t separate.

-I just have to keep the vehicles off of the driveway for the next 24 hours.
+I must keep the vehicles off the driveway for the next 24 hours.

-In the past, I had used the Rust-Oleum Epoxy shield sealer and that product has a 5-year warranty but does not cover the use of metal shovels.
+In the past, I used the Rust-Oleum Epoxy Shield Sealer, which has a 5-year warranty but does not cover using metal shovels.

-That particular asphalt sealing product mixed a lot easier and was much more pleasant to use on the driveway but probably gave the same result in the looks department.
+That particular asphalt sealing product mixed a lot easier and was much more pleasant to use on the driveway, but it probably gave the same result in the looks department.